 Let’s say as a child you grew up in a home with lots of screaming and very little emotional support.

 As a result you developed lots of Childhood’s Limiting Beliefs.

-The big problem with your learned Childhood’s Limiting Beliefs is that you’re comfortable with keeping them around — and using them like an old security blanket – not minding that they’re tattered and make you feel uncomfortable to hold.
+The big problem with your learned Childhood’s Limiting Beliefs is that you’re comfortable with keeping them around.

 And you are not alone in wanting to repeat the same feelings of pain from your past – due to the lure of familiarity!

-Freud called this urge for duplicating our past in our present “Repetition Compulsion” — and explained how we humans have two methods for keeping our past alive.
+Freud called this urge for duplicating our past in our present “Repetition Compulsion.”
+He explained how we humans have two methods for keeping our past alive.